tahin18t/Voice-Of-Bangladesh/README.md

 1. Citizen Feedback Submission Interface

 A responsive and bilingual (Bangla + English) web portal enables citizens to submit complaints, suggestions, and feedback easily.
-The system captures detailed information including category, location, description, and attachments.
+The system captures detailed information, including category, location, description, and attachments.
 The interface is optimized for both mobile and desktop usage.

 2. AI-Powered Categorization & Routing